pluggero/docker-debian12-ansible/README.md

 1. [Install Docker](https://docs.docker.com/engine/installation/).
 2. Pull this image from Docker Hub: `docker pull pluggero/docker-debian12-ansible:latest` (or use the image you built earlier, e.g. `docker-debian12-ansible:latest`).
-3. Run a container from the image: `docker run --detach --privileged --volume=/sys/fs/cgroup:/sys/fs/cgroup:ro pluggero/docker-debian12-ansible:latest` (to test my Ansible roles, I add in a volume mounted from the current working directory with ``--volume=`pwd`:/etc/ansible/roles/role_under_test:ro``).
+3. Run a container from the image: `docker run --name test-container -d --privileged -v /sys/fs/cgroup:/sys/fs/cgroup:rw --cgroupns=host pluggero/docker-debian12-ansible:latest` (to test my Ansible roles, I add in a volume mounted from the current working directory with ``--volume=`pwd`:/etc/ansible/roles/role_under_test:ro``).
+   - **NOTE**: It should be avoided to mount your workstations cgroup volume with read-write permissions as it can break your session.
+Only use this inside of a virtual machine.
 4. Use Ansible inside the container:
-   a. `docker exec --tty [container_id] env TERM=xterm ansible --version`
+   a. `docker exec --tty test-container env TERM=xterm ansible --version`
-   b. `docker exec --tty [container_id] env TERM=xterm ansible-playbook /path/to/ansible/playbook.yml --syntax-check`
+   b. `docker exec --tty test-container env TERM=xterm ansible-playbook /path/to/ansible/playbook.yml --syntax-check`

 ## Notes